 That was...uh....back when I darkened my hair.

-Writers tell the truth by lying.
+Writers tell the truth by lying, at least the fiction versions do, and that's what we're mostly talking about here at WAW.
 If I can't achieve perfect verisimilitude while lying through my guileful little writerly teeth, I'm not sure what the hell I'm even doing here.
-So if you're looking to fact-check me like I'm a journalist or something, I'll probably keep you quite busy, but if you listen closely you're probably going to get more actual honesty than from most people who describe events "as they really happened."
+So if you're looking to fact-check me like I'm a journalist or something, I'll probably keep you quite busy, but if you listen closely, you're probably going to get more actual honesty than from most people who describe events "as they really happened."

 But yes, it probably happened.
 Maybe.
 I just may have some strange relationships with the truth.

-In my writing you'll find composite characters, characters who are fractured aspects of real people, personifications, fabrications, alien invasions, cloning machines, and talking cats just in case someone out there had it in their head to go A Million Little Pieces on me.
-But to clear up the one I keep getting about "Did I really graduate Summa Cum Laude?" that I keep getting.
-Yeah, that's really really real.
+In general though, grains of salt.
+In my writing you'll find composite characters, characters who are fractured aspects of real people, personifications, fabrications, alien invasions, cloning machines, and talking cats.....just in case someone out there had it in their head to go A Million Little Pieces on me.

 So did it really happen?
 Absolutely.
 Sort of.
 Maybe.
 Undoubtedly.
 Did it really happen exactly the way I said?
 Perhaps.
 Probably not.
 Almost assuredly not.
 Except yeah.
 If I got some details wrong, it's probably because they were better off happening the way I said.
 Details need to know who's in charge.
 Did I change some facts without changing the core truth, or in fact to illuminate it?
 Almost certainly.

-Or...did you really think I actually lived with a team of superheros?
+Or...did you really think I actually lived with a team of superheroes?